darkn3rd/script-tut/awk/README.md

 ## Overview

-The AWK tool was introducted in Version 7 Unix and named afer the authors: Aho, Weinberger, and Kernighan.
+The AWK tool was introduced in Version 7 Unix and named after the authors: Aho, Weinberger, and Kernighan.
 AWK provided computational features to the Unix pipeline, and at the time, AWK was the only other scripting language available besides Bourne Shell.

-AWK was exremely popular in the 1970s and 1980s.
+AWK was extremely popular in the 1970s and 1980s.
 The available shell at the time (Bourne shell) was extremely limited, and AWK provided numerous capabilities absent from Bourne Shell.
 This included rich text processing capabilities, math functions, and the capability to create arrays and associative arrays (hashes).

 AWK was updated in the late 1980s with the release of nawk (New AWK) and gawk (GNU AWK).
 In the 1990s, the popularity of Perl caused AWK to be used less for text-processing chores.